top of page

 • Bilingual abilities are a plus

-PERIOD: Start of position would be in July, 2024 and would start with a 90 day onboarding and evaluation period.
+PERIOD: Position would start in Feb/March and would begin with a 90 day onboarding and evaluation period.

 COMPENSATION & BENEFITS:

-The position is a full-time exempt salaried position with benefits.
-The base salary is $54,000 in accordance with CT Students for a Dream’s payscale.
+ANNUAL SALARY: The position is a full-time exempt salaried position with benefits.
+The base salary is $50,000-$60,000 in accordance with CT Students for a Dream’s payscale.

-BENEFITS: C4D/UWD offers a comprehensive benefits package including paid vacation, health insurance, retirement plans, and life insurance:
+BENEFITS: C4D/UCC offers a comprehensive benefits package including paid vacation, health insurance, retirement plans, and life insurance:

 • Time-off benefits: